jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/5_piechart_autopct/task.md

 It accepts a format string and applies it to each wedge size.
 For example, if we pass there `%.1f%%`, we will get `32.2%` for the wedge size `32.24`, because the format string consists of two parts:

 1. `%.1f` will be converted to `32.2`.
 2. `%%` will be converted to `%`.

+Additional formatting details:

+- **Float-point numbers**: The `%.1f` in the format string specifies that the number should be presented with one decimal point.
+You can adjust this to display more or fewer decimal places, e.g., `%.2f` for two decimal places or `%.0f` for none, effectively rounding to the nearest whole number.
+- **Percentage sign**: The `%%` in the format string is used to display the percentage sign.
+This is because the `%` character is a special character in Python strings, so if you want to display it, you need to use `%%`.

 To learn more about the format string language, please refer to the [documentation](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting).

 You can also pass a function to `autopct`, that accepts wedge size and returns a string.